TrellixVulnTeam/swahilipython_SCMU/Doc/library/test.rst

 A basic boilerplate is often used::

-   import unittest
+   agiza unittest
-   from test import support
+   kutoka test agiza support

-   class MyTestCase1(unittest.TestCase):
+   kundi MyTestCase1(unittest.TestCase):

        # Only use setUp() and tearDown() if necessary